 Kore: Located between the West Village and Meatpacking District is Kore.
 Expect to sweat and to get a full body work out.
 They’ll be lots of HIIT, TRX and core work outs.
 Really fun whilst being really hard at the same time!

 Gotham Gym: You may well be familiar with the name from their extensive training of a number of Victoria Secret models, Gigi Hadid included.
 They’re popular for good reason too.
-Either book in for a personal training session or join a class, it’s a great work out and you never know you may see Gigi in there.
+Either book in for a personal training session or join a class.
+They offera great workout and even better people watching!

 SoulCycle: Experience the spinning phenomenon that swept across the States.
 SoulCycle is the most popular and definitely the best spin class in the city, they have a location in the West Village, so you should definitely check them out.
 Prepare to get very sweaty!